Roy & Williamson lead Sunrisers to win

 Earlier, the Royals' total of 164-5 was built on captain Sanju Samson's impressive 82 from only 57 balls.

-Needing a win to jump into fourth in the table - and therefore in play-off contention - the Royals looked set for a much bigger total before Samson was caught by Jason Holder off Siddarth Kaul.
+Needing a win to jump to fourth in the table - and therefore into play-off contention - the Royals looked set for a much bigger total before Samson was caught by Jason Holder off Siddarth Kaul.

 But some smart death bowling from the Sunrisers, and India seamer Bhuvneshwar Kumar in particular, restricted Rajasthan towards the end of their innings.